janithpe/EcommerceABTesting/README.md

 ## How to Run the Code
 1. Place `ab_test.csv` and `countries_ab.csv` in a `Data/` directory.
-2. Run the Python script `AB_Testing.py`.
-3. Required installations (if not already installed):
+2. Install required packages (if not already installed):
 ```bash
 pip install -r Requirements.txt
 ```
+3. Run the Python script or notebook line-by-line.

-4. Main steps in the code:
+### Main steps in the code:
    - Load and clean the datasets
    - Validate experimental groups and page assignments
    - Merge in country data